risuseful/my-resume/README.md

 ## Certifications
 - Chartered Mathematician, Insitute of Mathematics and Its Applications, UK
-- Certified Proficiency in Information Systems Management, Aptech Computer Education
+- Certificate of Proficiency in Information Systems Management, Aptech Computer Education
 - TensorFlow Developer Professional Certificate, deeplearning.ai

 ## Publications at Schlumberger